Flocking transition in phoretically interacting active particles with pinning disorder: Model

+In Eq.\eqref{eq:mainLE}, the flux $\mathbf{J}_i(t) $ is given in terms of the phoretic (chemical) field $c(\mathbf r, t)$.
+The phoretic field is obtained by considering each particle as an emitter of the chemical field with emission constant $\lambda_0$, while the field decays uniformly at a rate $\lambda_d$.
+Consequently, the phoretic field $c(\mathbf r, t)$ evolves in time as

+Here, $D_{c}$ is the diffusion coefficient.
+We note that and we are working in the limit of instantaneous chemical interactions between the colloidal surfaces \cite{saha2014clusters, soto2015self,ruckner2007chemically,singh2019competing}.
+Thus, we work in the limit that of steady-state diffusion equation for the chemical field.
+The expression of the phoretic flux $\mathbf J$ and phoretic field $c(\mathbf r)$ then follows:

-Using the above it follows that the term $\zeta_r$ in Eq.(\ref{eq:mainLE}) turns particles away from each other if $\zeta_r>0$ through interparticle chemical interactions.
-In this paper, we only consider case of $\zeta_r>0$ when particles turn away from each other due to chemical interactions.
+Here, $\lambda=\sqrt{\lambda_d/D_c}$.
+Using the obtained expression of flux, it follows that the term $\zeta_r$ in Eq.(\ref{eq:mainLE}) turns particles away from each other if $\zeta_r>0$ through interparticle chemical interactions.
 Similarly, the term proportional to $\zeta_t$ ensures repulsion in the positional dynamics if $\zeta_t>0$.
-In this paper, both $\zeta_r$ and $\zeta_t$ are positive and the system is said to be \textit{chemo-repulsive}.
+In this paper, both $\zeta_r$ and $\zeta_t$ are positive and the system is said to be \textit{chemo-repulsive}. \\